top of page

 From Three Little Birds to One Tiny Crocus: Pitfalls and Paranormals of Songwriting

 A year ago, as daylight was beginning to last longer, and news of the pandemic was breaking, I came upon a purple crocus poking up through a crack in the street.
-A new song immediately started forming in my head inspired by this hopeful sign of Nature’s unconquerable spirit.
+A new song immediately started forming in my head inspired by this hopeful sign of nature’s invincible spirit.

 For the past month, I’d been wanting to write a song using the inverted chords I was learning in ukulele class, and high D, E, and A fit perfectly.
 After working on it for several days, I began to notice, with dismay, that the tune sounded familiar.
 Had someone else already written this melody?
 Stolen it from me years before I had a chance to write it?
 It wasn’t long before I realized that one tiny crocus was actually “Three Little Birds” by Bob Marley.
 I was crushed!